jakeheis/SwiftCLI/README.md

 #### Global options

-Global options can be used to specify that every single command should have a certain option.
+Global options can be used to specify that every command should have a certain option.
 This is how the `-h` flag is implemented for all commands.

 To add a global option, you must create a struct conforming to `GlobalOptionsSource` which contains static properties for the global options you wish to add, and an `options` static property that returns an array of these options.
 Finally, after calling `CLI.setup`, you should notify `CLI` of this new source of global options by calling `GlobalOptions.source(MyStruct.self)`.